aws-samples/aws-blog-redshift-datalake-etl-elt-patterns/README.md

-## Data Lake on AWS and Redshift ETL and ELT Pattern
+## Data Lake on AWS and Amazon Redshift ETL and ELT Design Patterns

 Sample code for multi-part AWS Blogpost on "Design patterns of ETL and ELT data processing pipelines for data lake architecture using Amazon Redshift".